vdGitAway/runscript/README.md

 <p>2) Creates a publish build of a .NET Core application from the current directory.</p>
 <p>3) Removes a docker image call "back".</p>
 <p>4) Runs a dockerfile call "dotnetrun.dockerfile" from the current directory which will build a new "back" image.</p>
-<p>5) Runs the newly created "back" image with publish port 5000 from internal port 80.</p>
+<p>5) Runs the newly created "back" image with publish port 5000 from internal port 80.
+Also runs detached from terminal.</p>